Mr-Chennn/Gaming-Escaper/README.md

 - As the game progresses, more features will be added to enhance the user experience.
 The character will be equipped with a weapon to shoot down the enemies, earning the player additional points.
 Additionally, the character will have the option to collect the dead bodies of enemies, thereby earning extra points.

 - Overall, Project Escaper promises to be an exciting and entertaining game that will challenge players' skills and provide an enjoyable experience.

+## Background of the game

+The game takes place in a dystopian future where a powerful and corrupt organization known as the Dominion has taken control of the world.
+The Dominion has created an army of robotic soldiers and brainwashed humans to do their bidding.
+The few remaining free people are forced to live in hiding and constantly evade the Dominion's grasp.

+The player takes on the role of a skilled fighter who has managed to elude the Dominion's grasp for years.
+The character has a personal stake in fighting against the Dominion, as their family was captured and enslaved by the organization.

+As the game progresses, the player discovers that there are still some good people left in the world who are being controlled by the Dominion.
+The character makes it their mission to rescue these people and bring them onto their team, building a network of allies to fight against the Dominion.

+The enemies that the character must face come in many forms, from robotic soldiers to brainwashed humans to powerful Dominion leaders.
+Each enemy has unique abilities and weaknesses, and the character must strategize to defeat them.

+Along the way, the character discovers caches of valuable resources and weapons that they can use to upgrade their equipment and abilities.
+They must balance the need to collect resources with the need to rescue allies and evade enemies.

+Ultimately, the character must defeat the Dominion and liberate the world from their grasp.
+It will be a difficult and dangerous journey, but with skill, strategy, and a bit of luck, the character can emerge victorious.

 ## Project Escaper Plan

 ### Overview